Sampreet/iot-projects/Projects/Arduino_Genuino_Uno/Liquid_Crystal_Display_JHD162A/README.md

 ## About

-An Intel Curie Arduino/Genuino 101 board based project to display text using a JHD 162 LCD module.
+An Intel Curie Arduino/Genuino Uno board based project to display text using a JHD 162 LCD module.

 ## Requirements